iaas-splab/faas-migration/MatrixMultiplication/Azure/Readme.md

 - `callback`: placing a URL here will cause the CreateReport function to send a HTTP POST request to the set URL with thre rport attached as JSON body.

 All these parameters are optional and can be ommited.
 If so defaults are used!

+More details on how the workflow is invoked can be found in the General matrix multiplication [Readme](../Readme.md).